tedeh/foldspander/README.md

 # foldspander

-Utility to fold and expand complex JSON objects
+Foldspander is a dependency-less JavaScript utility to fold and expand complex objects into simpler ones fit for serialization.

+Perfect for seamless object sharing between the client-side and the server-side!

 [travis-img]: https://travis-ci.org/tedeh/foldspander.png?branch=master